Get a VPS server with a 15% discount

 Using an SSH key in sFTP

-After enabling SSH key only access, you might encounter an issue when connecting via sFTP which is very easy to resolve.
+After enabling SSH key only access, you might encounter an issue when connecting via sFTP, which is very easy to resolve.

 FileZilla